-Cut your bigger goals into enough projects and action steps that feel achievable to eliminate the fear you may feel just getting started.
+If you want to stop procrastinating, cut your bigger goals into enough projects and action steps that feel achievable to eliminate the fear you may feel just getting started.

-6. Cut back your to-do list
+7. Cut back your to-do list

-This creates more and more complexity which means it harder to get clarity on your next step to take.
+This procrastination creates more and more complexity which means it harder to get clarity on your next step to take.

 The key to learn how to stop procrastinating is to simplify, and then simplify some more.

-7. Create more accountability
+8. Create more accountability

+One of the best ways to stop procrastinating is to get some more accountability.
 When you feel confused, isolated or powerless it can be difficult to have clarity on where you should spend your time and what you should do next.